thomasstep/developer-sdk/README.md

 ### Initialization

 Use the `App.init` method to initialize your Developer App.
-It takes a `AppConfig` as its argument and returns a `App` instance:
+It takes an `AppConfig` as its argument and returns an `App` instance:

 ```ts
 import { App, AppConfig } from "@livechat/developer-sdk";